Etschmia/chesstrax/.qoder/quests/project-documentation.md

-# ChessTrax AI Coach - Help & About Feature Design
+# ChessTrax - Help & About Feature Design

 ## Overview

-This design document outlines the implementation of Help and About functionality for the ChessTrax AI Coach application.
+This design document outlines the implementation of Help and About functionality for the ChessTrax application.
 The features will add two new interactive components: a Help button providing user assistance and an About button containing application information, version details, support links, and an update mechanism.

 **Key Features:**
 - Help button with comprehensive user guidance